Frederick Strayer

 Nancy Jane "Nettie" Travillion

-Tacoma, Pierce Co., WA (about age 46).
+Tacoma, Pierce Co., WA, at about age 47.
+Buried in Maple Leaf Cemetery, Oak Harbor, Island Co., WA.
 She is the daughter of John Carr Travillion

 of Otterville, MO, and Frances Jane "Jennie" White of Oregon City, Clackamas

-was one of the wealthiest ranchers of Baker Co., OR, in 1914.
-Nettie is buried
+Co., OR.
+By 1914, John Carr Travillion was one of the wealthiest ranchers of Baker Co., OR.

 Sheldon Arthur Stubbs and Nancy